seladb/PcapPlusPlus/README.md

   8. **DNS Spoofing** - a command-line application that does DNS spoofing using Packet++ and Pcap++
   9. **DNS Resolver** - a command-line application that resolves IPv4 address for an hostname using DNS protocol
   10. **HTTP Analyzer** - an application that analyzes HTTP traffic and presents detailed and diverse information about it.
 Can operate on live traffic or read packets from a pcap file
+  11. **PfRingExample-FilterTraffic** - a sample application that demonstartes the PcapPlusPlus PF_RING APIs

 After compilation you can find the libraries, examples, header files and helpful makefiles under the **Dist/** directory